10% Off for early bookings & 5% off groups & student Find out more

-Lastly, journey to the whale watching hotspot of Hermanus and the Cape Winelands, before reaching our final destination - Cape Town.
+Lastly, we journey to the whale watching hotspot of Hermanus and the Cape Winelands, before reaching our final destination - Cape Town.

-From the breathtaking Panorama Route we continue to the small town of Hazyview, located close to Kruger National Park.
+From the breathtaking Panorama Route, we continue to the small town of Hazyview, located close to Kruger National Park.
 Our hotel is in the Greater Kruger region, consisting of the national park and surrounding private game reserves.
-After dinner we relax at the peaceful lodge and enjoy our first night under starry skies.
+After dinner, we relax at the peaceful lodge and enjoy our first night under starry skies.

 On day two we rise with the sun, heading to Kruger Park in time to enter the protected area, as soon as the gates open.
 We spend the whole of day two game viewing in the world-renowned Kruger National Park, one of Africa's best wildlife destinations.